Sapein/opensplit-core/README.md

 #### Why do you use an insecure Crypto library?
    Because I don't actually use it for the actual cryptography part, I just use it for the base64 portion of it.
 I would include it directly, or use a submodule, however due to the lack of actual license, I've decided it best to wait until I can either get a license from the Author, or just end up writing one on my own.
 However for the time being that library works.

+#### Why is the configure script in bash?
+   Simple, I wanted to create a handmade configure script, so I did.
+I don't recommend actually doing it yourself though...

+#### What is with the .configure\_[system] files?
+   Well, they go with the .configure script.
+It's a neat little way to keep the system configuration in their own little files.
+Modularization is kinda needed at times.